UMAprotocol/docs/docs/uma-tokenholders/guidance-on-adding-price-identifiers.md

   * Delimit UTF8 string by "," (commas) into a list of key-value pairs;
   * Each key-value pair can be further delimited by ":", colons.
 The author of the UMIP for the associated identifier is free to define how the values in these key-value pairs should be formatted in UTF8;
   * Key-value pairs, where keys are only different by trailing incrementing natural numbers, can be combined into arrays.
+  * Use the double backslash “\\\” to escape “,” and “:” characters in the ancillary data that are not intended to delimit the key-value dictionary.

 ### Example applications